abcloudio/abcloud-edge-proxy/README.md

 ### A/B Cloud - AWS Cloudfront edge proxy

-A Lambda@Edge function used to enable a/b testing, canary releasing, and gatekeeping.
+A Lambda@Edge function used to enable a/b testing, canary releasing, gatekeeping, and SEO a/b/n testing.
 Enable SSL, for any domain, with AWS certificate manager and Cloudfront.
 Once set up, `abcloud-edge-proxy` enables you to a/b test, canary release, and point your domain to any backend, across any cloud provider.
+Analytics and experimental design (power calculation, statistical analysis) are not part of this package.

 ### Usage